PierreMishra/weather-data-project/README.md

 ## Getting Started

 Clone this GitHub repository to your local machine or download it as a ZIP file.
-Then run the following steps to execute the data pipeline locally and interact with the API.
+Before we run our data pipeline and REST API, we would have to point to our project root directory, set up a virtual environment, activate the environment, and install python packages necessary to run our code.
+In order to do so, we would have to run the following steps to execute the data pipeline locally and interact with the API.

 ## Prerequisites and Installations